uio-bmi/dagsim/docs/source/tutorials/specify_with_code.rst

 The nodes represent variables in the model that interact with each other based on the user defined function.
 A node can be one of two possible types:

- - **Generic node** :code:`(Generic)`: a node that can receive values from its parents, if any, in addition to optional additional parameters.
+ * **Generic node** :code:`(Generic)`: a node that can receive values from its parents, if any, in addition to optional additional parameters.
- - **Selection node** :code:`(Selection)`: a node that simulates selection bias in the data by selecting which data points to keep according to some criteria defined by the user.
+ * **Selection node** :code:`(Selection)`: a node that simulates selection bias in the data by selecting which data points to keep according to some criteria defined by the user.
- - **Stratify node** :code:`(Stratify)`: a node that stratifies the simulation output into different files depending on criteria defined by the user in the form of a function.
+ * **Stratify node** :code:`(Stratify)`: a node that stratifies the simulation output into different files depending on criteria defined by the user in the form of a function.
  For more information on how to use **Selection** and **Stratify**, please check this tutorial.

 To define a node, you need to specify the following things:

- - :code:`name (str)`: A name for the node.
+ * :code:`name (str)`: A name for the node.
- - :code:`function`: The function to evaluate in order to get the value of the node.
+ * :code:`function`: The function to evaluate in order to get the value of the node.
 Note that here you need to specify only the **name** of the function without any arguments.
- - :code:`arguments (dict)` (Optional): A dictionary where the keys are the names of the function arguments to be specified, and each value is the value of that argument.
-Such a value can be either another node in the graph, or an object of the correct data type for the corresponding argument.
+ * :code:`arguments (dict)` (Optional): A dictionary of key-value pairs in the form "name_of_argument":value.
+A value can be either another node in the graph, or an object of the correct data type for the corresponding argument.
- - :code:`plates (list of str)` (Optional): The names of the plates in which the node resides.
+ * :code:`plates (list of str)` (Optional): The names of the plates in which the node resides.

 After defining all the nodes in your model, you construct a graph by creating an instance of the class :code:`Graph` and giving it two arguments: